-- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler caps (OFP) of the vacuum pump (if necessary). - Fill in oil up to the top of the target circle of the oil sight glasses. - Make sure that the oil level is in the top of target circle of the oil sight glasses. - Make sure that the seals of the filler cap are not damaged and that they sit properly.
-Replace them if necessary. - Screw on the filler cap again.
+- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil fill plug (OFP). - Fill in oil to the middle of the oil sight glass.. - Make sure that the oil level lies between the MIN and MAX markings on the oil sight glass. - Make sure that the seal of the oil filler cap is not damaged.
+Replace it if necessary. - Screw on the oil filler cap hermetically tight.